We offer a variety of resource request services, as follows:

 To submit a request for any of the above services, or just to find out more, see the boxes below.

 Our inter-library loan service allows you to request books, book chapters or journal articles that aren't owned by our Library.
 A charge is made for this service.
-Books supplied on inter-library loan can normally be borrowed for five weeks.
+Books supplied on inter-library loan can normally be borrowed for four weeks, but may be subject to earlier recall or restricted to use within the Library.
 Articles and chapters are supplied as photocopies and are yours to keep.
 When the item is ready to collect we will notify you by email.
-Books must be collected from the Library, whereas you have the choice of collecting photocopied journal articles or book chapters from the Library, receiving photocopies by post, or receiving an electronic copy at your BGU email address.
+Books must be signed for and collected from the Library, whereas you have the choice of collecting photocopied journal articles or book chapters from the Library, receiving photocopies by post, or receiving an electronic copy (if available) at your BGU email address.

 If you are interested in acquiring a thesis please see the information on the EThOS service further down the page.